Programs : Brochure

 Learning goals include:

-At the end of the course, students will be able to: Comprehend simple spoken utterances.
+At the end of the course, students are able to: Comprehend simple spoken utterances.
 Speak in order to: Greet others and initiate a conversation.
 Introduce yourself.
 Give basic information about yourself (e.g. where you come from, where you live, etc.).
 Ask simple questions about people, places and things.
 Give simple answers on familiar topics.
 Order a drink or a meal.
 Find a place of interest by asking for directions.
 Make purchases.
-Read basic communicative situation dialogs on familiar topics (e.g. ordering a drink) and short informational texts (e.g. restaurant/cafeteria menus).
+Read basic communicative situation dialogues on familiar topics (e.g. ordering a drink) and short informational texts (e.g. restaurant/cafeteria menus).
 Produce short written sentences on familiar topics (e.g. greetings, sharing personal information, etc.).
-Comprehend elements of Greek everyday culture in order to: Be verbally polite in social interaction by using appropriately the formal/informal “you”.
+Comprehend elements of Greek everyday culture in order to: Be verbally polite in social interaction by using appropriately the formal/informal "you".
 Understand and follow (at a basic level) social conventions and linguistic politeness phenomena in various formal/informal communicative events (e.g. when making requests or purchases, socializing over coffee or meal, etc.).
 Assessment takes place via written, oral and analytical exams, as well as completed work assignments (both in class and brought from home).

 Learning goals include: